 This mode is only needed if multiple bytes within a page or multiple pages of data are modified in a random fashion within a sector.
 This mode is a combination of two operations: Main Memory Page to Buffer Transfer and Buffer to Main Memory Page Program with Built-in Erase.
-A page of data is first transferred from the main memory to buffer 1 or buffer 2, and then the same data (from buffer 1 or buffer 2) is programmed back into its original page of main memory.
-To start the rewrite operation for the DataFlash standard page size (528 bytes), a 1-byte opcode, 58H for buffer 1 or 59H for buffer 2, must be clocked into the device, followed by three address bytes comprised of 1 don't care bit, 13-page address bits (PA12-PA0) that specify the page in main memory to be rewritten and 10 don't care bits.
-To initiate an auto page rewrite for a binary page size (512 bytes), the opcode 58H for buffer 1 or 59H for buffer 2, must be clocked into the device followed by three address bytes consisting of 2 don't care bits, 13 page address bits (A21 - A9) that specify the page in the main memory that is to be written and 9 don't care bits.
-When a lowto-high transition occurs on the CS pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
-The operation is internally self-timed and should take place in a maximum time of tEP.
-During this time, the status register and the RDY/BUSY pin will indicate that the part is busy.
+A page of data is first transferred from the main memory to the buffer and then the same data (from the buffer) is programmed back into its original page of main memory.
+To start the rewrite operation for the DataFlash standard page size (264-bytes), a 1-byte opcode, 58H, must be clocked into the device, followed by three address bytes comprised of six don't care bits, nine page address bits (PA8 - PA0) that specify the page in main memory to be rewritten and nine don't care bits.
+To initiate an auto page rewrite for a binary page size (256-bytes), the opcode 58H must be clocked into the device followed by three address bytes consisting of seven don't care bits, nine page address bits (A16 - A8) that specify the page in the main memory that is to be written and eight don't care bits.
+When a low-to-high transition occurs on the CS pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
+The operation is internally self-timed and should take place in a maximum time of tFP.
+During this time, the status register will indicate that the part is busy.

-If a sector is programmed or reprogrammed sequentially page by page, then the programming algorithm shown in Figure 25-1 (page 45) is recommended.
-Otherwise, if multiple bytes in a page or several pages are programmed randomly in a sector, then the programming algorithm shown in Figure 25-2 (page 46) is recommended.
-Each page within a sector must be updated/rewritten at least once within every 10,000 cumulative page erase/program operations in that sector.
+If a sector is programmed or reprogrammed sequentially page by page, then the programming algorithm shown in Figure 25-1 (page 44) is recommended.
+Otherwise, if multiple bytes in a page or several pages are programmed randomly in a sector, then the programming algorithm shown in Figure 25-2 (page 45) is recommended.
+Each page within a sector must be updated/rewritten at least once within every 20,000 cumulative page erase/program operations in that sector.
+Please contact Adesto for availability of devices that are specified to exceed the 20K cycle cumulative limit.